wking-io/wking-io/README.md

 ### Running in development
 `gatsby develop`

+## Wanna help?
+I have tasks I am adding to the issues to help me keep track of the project.
+I have gotten it to a state now to where I want to use branches and proper PRs to manage updates.
+Take a look around in there or make your own if you think my code could use some help :)

 ## [WIP] Changelog

+**08 / 09 / 2017**
+Update, I have figured out a few things I want to do.
+I am loving importing data from any JS file.
+I have used it to add social accounts and a knowledgebase.
+Wanted to simulate pulling in real data so that I could get more familar with manipulating it.

+I have been able to pull in the added objects / rows in the knowledgebase data file and convert them to a book -> chapter format.
+Using react-lowlight I added syntax highlighting to the library page and look forward to improving the code examples.

 **08 / 01 / 2017**
 This is where it all begins.
 I will outline what I am using below that I think might be relevant.